-Are you suffering from bipolar disorder and looking for support from an English-speaking psychiatrist in Barcelona?
+Do you suffer from eating disorders and are you looking for support from a psychologist or psychiatrist in Barcelona?

 What is bipolar disorder?